 Domestic tap water is a processed product intended for consumption by humans.
 Its composition depends partly on the original source and partly on the treatments given to it by the water companies and certainly won’t be suitable for fish in its raw state.

 Heavily populated cities are often connected to more than one supply.
 When demand increases, water companies may supplement local supplies with water from another area.
-This water may be of a different chemical composition to the regular supply and the hardness and pH may vary.
-It is therefore necessary to check it with a suitable test kit periodically or enquire with your local water authority about its composition.
+This water may be of different chemical composition to the regular supply and the hardness and pH may vary.
+It is, therefore, necessary to check it with a suitable test kit periodically or enquire with your local water authority about its composition.

 Water collected from areas where rocks contain limestone is generally hard and by contrast, water collected from areas that are high in organic material is often soft.
 See The Water Cycle for more details.

 Tap water is also treated with chlorine to kill microorganisms.
 Chlorine is a disinfectant which disappears if left to stand or is aerated for 24 hours.
 It can also be removed by a commercial product such as Tetra Aqua Safe.
 These products generally contain sodium thiosulphate but many also have added protective colloids to reduce the stress on the fish caused by raw tap water.